-11. Temporary licences
+11 Temporary licences

 - 11.1 The Council may consider granting temporary licences in limited circumstances.
 For example:- - to ensure that short-term lets can continue as going concerns when being sold from one operator to another. - 11.2 A temporary licence should be made online or where agreed, by way of paper application.
 Details for the application process are set out in Section 3. - 11.3 Temporary licences may be granted for a duration of up to 6 weeks.
 A temporary licence cannot be renewed.
-However, if a host or operator applies for a full licence during the period of a temporary licence, the temporary licence duration will extend until their full licence application has been determined. - 11.4 A temporary licence number will be given, and conditions attached to the licence must be complied with. - 11.5 The Council must consult the Chief Constable and Scottish Fire and Rescue in respect of an application for a temporary licence.
+However, if a host or operator applies for a full licence during the period of a temporary licence, the temporary licence duration will extend until their full licence application has been determined. - 11.4 A temporary licence number will be given, and conditions attached to the licence must be complied with.

+11.5 The Council must consult the Chief Constable and Scottish Fire and Rescue in respect of an application for a temporary licence.

-12. Compliance and enforcement
+12 Compliance and enforcement

-12.1.
-Unlicensed short-term lets
+12.1 Unlicensed short-term lets

-- 12.1.1.
-It is a criminal offence to carry on an activity for which a licence is required without having a licence and without reasonable excuse. - 12.1.2.
-The Scottish Government has set out the following timescales for hosts and operators.
+- 12.1.1 It is a criminal offence to carry on an activity for which a licence is required without having a licence and without reasonable excuse. - 12.1.2 The Scottish Government has set out the following timescales for hosts and operators.
 Please note the rules are different depending on whether you are a new host/operator or an existing host/operator-

-New hosts/operators

-- From 1st October 2022 you cannot accept bookings until you have obtained a short-term let licence. - From 1st October 2022, you cannot operate while your short-term let application is being determined.
+New hosts/operators - you cannot operate while your short-term let application is being determined.